 - Give a few minutes for everyone to reflect and fill in the trust battery worksheets based on the interactions they had with each person in the past: How much charged is your trust battery towards this person?

-- Ask participants to reflect on how they may improve the relationship with those people where they
+- Ask participants to reflect on how they may improve the relationship with those people where the battery is out of charge.

 - Debrief the exercise with the following questions: